 Research

 “To Interact or Not?
-On the Benefits of Interacting with Unfavorable Analysts during Earnings Calls?”
-(JMP)
+On the Benefits of Interacting with Unfavorable Analysts during Earnings Calls”

 Dissertation Committee: Professors Mark Bradshaw (chair), Lian Fen Lee, and Miao Liu

-Presented at Boise State University, Indiana University, Boston College, the 2023 AAA Annual Meeting, 2022 BYU Accounting Research Symposium, and the AAA/Deloitte Foundation/J Michael Cook 2022 Doctoral Consortium
+Presented at Boise State University, Texas Christian University, Indiana University, Boston College, the 2023 AAA Annual Meeting, 2022 BYU Accounting Research Symposium, and the AAA/Deloitte Foundation/J Michael Cook 2022 Doctoral Consortium

 “The Credibility of Non-Disclosure: Evidence from Real-time Market Response to Non-Answers in Conference Calls” with Yang Cao and Miao Liu